 - Someone who carries most of their weight in the stomach or hips

-I hear a lot of reviewers say the Legend is great for side sleepers.
+I hear many reviewers say the Legend is great for side sleepers.
 I disagree.
-As a side sleeper I would want an extra inch of foam on my shoulders.
+As a side sleeper, I would want an extra inch of foam on my shoulders.
 It has just 2 inches.
-Because all my weight is concentrated on that one shoulder, it’s going to press down the most on the foam.
+Because all my weight is concentrated on that one shoulder, it will press down the most on the foam.

-If you have narrow shoulders and are lighter from the waist up it may not matter to you as much.
-I’m more of a medium build so if you are, or heavier, you may an extra inch of foam or more around the shoulder area.
+If you have narrow shoulders and are lighter from the waist up, it may not matter to you as much.
+I’m more of a medium build, so if you are or heavier, you may have an extra inch of foam or more around the shoulder area.

 Who The Legend May Not be Good For

-The warranty is 10 YEARS, which is pretty standard for mattresses in a box.
+The warranty is 10 YEARS, which is standard for mattresses in a box.

 LEESA MATTRESS PROS

-It has the zoned support which is perfect if you want more cushioning around your midsection
+It has zoned support, which is perfect if you want more cushioning around your midsection.

-It doesn’t need a box spring, just put it straight on a platform bed like this or an adjustable base.
+It doesn’t need a box spring.
+Put it straight on a platform bed like this or an adjustable base.